tasn/webext-signed-pages/README.md

 # Technical details

-This extension verifies the content of the minified `<html>` tag because getting the page's source as downloaded without extra white-spaces or other changes is currently impossible.
+This extension verifies the content of the minified `<html>` tag because getting the page's source as downloaded without extra white-spaces or other changes is currently impossible across browsers other than Firefox.
 This will change once `browser.webRequest.filterResponseData` is properly supported by browsers, but until then, this is what we are stuck with.

 We therefore have to normalise `<html>`'s content, and the best way to do that is to just minify it.
 Be aware that the minifier may have bugs that can cause a page to pass verification while being different!
 Unlikely, but possible, so watch out for minifier bugs.